IEC 60332-3-24:2018 RLV

 Seitenzahl: 42 VDE-Artnr.: 225785

 IEC 60332-3-24:2018 RLV contains both the official IEC International Standard and its Redline version.
-The Redline version is not an official document, it is available in English only and provides you with a quick and easy way to compare all the changes between the official IEC Standard and its previous edition.
+The Redline version is available in English only and provides you with a quick and easy way to compare all the changes between the official IEC Standard and its previous edition.

 a) adjustments have been made to the title, and elsewhere, to emphasise the standard is applicable to optical fibre cables as well as metallic conductor types;